sainath09/Simple-Database-Engine/README.md

 ```
 You will be promted to enter queries to execute.

--There are some sample queires in
+There are some sample queires in
   doc/create-insert-queries.txt and QueriesToExecute.

 ###Limitations
 - All key words are case sensitive.
 You cannot go back and edit the query.
 This is the limitation from bison parser which we are working on fixing it.